alinnman/celestial-navigation/CONTRIBUTING.md

 These are some things I may consider doing (or have already started)

 1. Building on WGS-84 ellipsoid model.<br/>
 *Working on this right now.
-Sight reductions seems to work well but mapping* *does not work yet*
+Sight reductions seems to work well but accurate* *mapping does not work yet.*
 1. Better mapping functions.<br/>
 *Currently using the*
 *[MapDevelopers circle functions](https://www.mapdevelopers.com/draw-circle-tool.php) (web-based).
 Considering* *building functionality on GeoPandas or similar framework.*
-1. Create machine-readable Nautical Almanac
+1. Create machine-readable Nautical Almanac<br/>
+*This will greatly improve workflow speed*
-1. Create a lightweight web application and/or mobile app. <br/>
+1. Create a lightweight web application and/or mobile app without requiring internet access. <br/>
 *A collection of simple Jupyter notebooks have been added, and this may be good* *enough for practical work.
 There are however bugs in current Jupyter* *implementations on Android.*
 1. Diagnostic output for describing the underlying maths.
 (Mainly for the notebooks)<br/>
+*Working on this right now.*
+1. Diagnostic code for measuring accuracy<br/>
-*Working on this right now*
+*Working on this right now.*
 1. More elaborate sextant calibration code.
 1. Code for Lunar Distance measurements.